oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 If no app claiming deep_link is found on the device, client MUST terminate the flow and MAY attempt a normal non-native OAuth flow.

-The app that received the redirect handles the native authorization request:
+The invoked app handles the native authorization request:

 * Validates the request and ensures it contains a *native_callback_uri*, Otherwise terminates the flow.
 * Establishes trust in *native_callback_uri* and validates that an app claiming it is on the device.
 Otherwise terminates the flow.
 * Authenticates end-user and authorizes the request.
-* MUST use OS mechanisms to invoke *native_callback_uri* and return to the client, providing it a response whose contents is according to this specification for the response of a Native Authorization Endpoint, as url-encoded query parameters.
+* Uses OS mechanisms to natively invoke *native_callback_uri* and return to the client, providing it a response according to this specification's response from a Native Authorization Endpoint, as url-encoded query parameters.

 Note - trust establishment mechanisms in *native_callback_uri* are out of scope of this specification.
 However we assume closed ecosystems could employ an allowList, and open ecosystems could leverage